ChesyDev/UnstripLogFabric/README.md

 # 🪵 UnstripLog

-**UnstripLog** is a lightweight Fabric mod for Minecraft 1.21.1+ that lets you reverse stripped logs back into regular logs using a custom item called **Bark**.
-Also adds a Bark-to-Paper crafting mechanic!
+**UnstripLog** is a lightweight Fabric mod for Minecraft 1.21.1+ that lets you reverse stripped logs back into regular logs using a custom item called **Bark**, also can be crafted into Paper.

 ---